antcalatayud/JL-Bikes-App/README.md

 #Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+#Prerequisites

+Project have dependencies that require Node 4 or higher, together with NPM 3 or higher.

 #Installing
 //Todo